5 Common Causes Of Sleep Issues In Kids

-Time and time again in the clinic, when we’ve uncovered an intolerance in a child’s diet and remove it, their sleep will improve.
+Time and time again in the clinic, when we’ve uncovered an intolerance in a child’s diet and removed it, their sleep will improve.
 One of the more common intolerances, dairy, can affect sleep in a variety of ways.
 Dairy intolerance/allergy has strong links with sleep issues such as insomnia, congestion, reflux, snoring and sleep apnoea.
 Other intolerances can cause restlessness, discomfort or other symptoms that interfere with deep sleep.

 If there is a food intolerance, it’s likely there will be other symptoms.
 For example, dairy intolerance might present with ear infections, eczema, asthma, congestion or snoring.
 Food intolerances can take a lot of time and investigation to uncover.
-If you’re not sure whether food intolerances is a factor in your child’s case, it’s best to work with a health practitioner.
+If you’re not sure whether food intolerance is a factor in your child’s case, it’s best to work with a health practitioner.

 Cause #3 – Compromised Gut Health

-Gut health is a crucial factor in wellbeing, including immune health, energy levels and mood.
+Gut health is a crucial factor in well-being, including immune health, energy levels and mood.
 So it’s no wonder that it’s one of the most common causes of sleep issues in kids.
 Gut issues can have both direct and indirect impacts on sleep.

 If a child is uncomfortable due to reflux, constipation, tummy aches, bloating or wind, it can make it harder for them to sleep.
-Worms is another way that gut problems can affect sleep.
+Worms are another way that gut problems can affect sleep.
 One little-known fact is that restless sleep and bedwetting are common symptoms of worms.
 So if your child suddenly develops sleep issues, you’ll want to watch for other symptoms of worms.